-Guests can take a glide over a valley on their longest, single zipline called the “Gründle.”
-At 570-meters long and 83-meters from the ground, it takes up a big portion of the course and is Germany’s longest and highest nature-themed zipline.
+Guests can glide over a valley on their longest, single zipline called the “Gründle.”
+At 570 meters long and 83 meters from the ground, it takes up much of the course and is Germany’s longest and highest nature-themed zipline.

 You may easily book a reservation for two people, and they can even handle bigger groups.
 Nevertheless, they ask that you call ahead to schedule your appointment, regardless of the size of your party.

 However, you won’t be able to enjoy the park for the winter holidays because it is closed from November to February and then opens again in March.
 If you want to stay near the Hirschgrund zip lines, the Black Forest Apartments, Ferienhaus Sunny, and ROSER Suiten are all great options.
 Each has its unique charm, and you can’t go wrong with them.

 See Related: Best Places to Visit in Germany